HolyCorn-Software/backend_dashboard/backend_dashboard-changes.md

 .

-Updated caching directives, to comply with new standards of the soul system.
+Improved the UX of the dashboard widget.